thunderbotio/thunderbot.io/_posts/2017-01-07-necrobot2-supported-api.md

 Since 0.49 API forced to update, PogoDev and RE won't release public API any more, It mean that we won't have a latest API to run bot, However, Pogodev & Pokefamer came with paid solution to access their service which using lastest api version to hashing data before send back to Niantic.

 *What API available in thunderbot
-Necrobot allow you choose Legacy API 0.45 or Using PF hash server, the only thing you need do do is update APIconfig section in auth.json as below
+Thunderbot allow you choose Legacy API 0.45 or Using PF hash server, the only thing you need do do is update APIconfig section in auth.json as below

 {% highlight json%}